oliverwiegers/tmuxist/README.md

 In [.tmux.conf.remote](./tmux/.tmux.conf.remote) the `SSH_AUTH_SOCK` tmux
 environment variable is set to `$HOME/.ssh/ssh_auth_sock`.
-This is needed so tmux uses the same ssh socket everytime.
+This is needed so tmux uses the same ssh socket every time.
 Meaning if your ssh connection to the remote target is lost and you reconnect, your ssh agent uses still the right socket and is operational.